skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 #### Tinkercad
 * Tinkercad [implementation](https://www.tinkercad.com/things/bljhgWwFIZf-8-bit-register).
 ![404]({{ site.url }}/images/8bit/register/register4.PNG)
-  * **BUS to register**: The inputs of the registers (who have not  load pin low (load = 1) in this context) are connected to the outputs of the tri-state logic gate (who has not enable pin high (enable = 0)) that connects to the bus (light blue cables)
+  * **Bus to register**: The inputs of the registers (who have not  load pin low (load = 1) in this context) are connected to the outputs of the tri-state logic gate (who has not enable pin high (enable = 0)) that connects to the bus (light blue cables)
 ![404]({{ site.url }}/images/8bit/register/bus3.PNG)
-  * **Register to BUS**: The outputs of the registers are always connected (M, N, pins to ground so we can see the register contents with the LEDs) to the tri-state logic gate (who has not enable pin low (enable = 1) in this context) such that it can be sent to the bus (green cables)
+  * **Register to Bus**: The outputs of the registers are always connected (M, N, pins to ground so we can see the register contents with the LEDs) to the tri-state logic gate (who has not enable pin low (enable = 1) in this context) such that it can be sent to the bus (green cables)

 #### Schematic for Register A (same as B)
 ![404]({{ site.url }}/images/8bit/register/schematic.png)